qgadrian/smokex/README.md

     working with `docker entrypoint` but it's a new node and not connected to other container
 * [ ] Proper YAML linting and format check.
 Ideally on the WYSIWYG editor
+* [ ] Show the current step in the execution detail view as "ongoing" (right now is only success or fail, so the ongoing request is not shown yet)

 ### Nice to have (very low prio)